|CLICK HERE FOR EMERGENCY PUBLIC INFORMATION|

-The four communities share the related expenses for the dispatch center based upon a percentage breakdown of the total number of calls for service received by the center.
-Westcom is currently staffed by sixteen full-time dispatchers and four part-time call takers.
-The center is managed by three Dispatch Shift Supervisors, an Assistant Chief, and a Chief.
+The five communities share the related expenses for the dispatch center based upon a percentage breakdown of the population within each City.
+Westcom is currently staffed by 24 full-time dispatchers and three part-time call takers.
+The center is managed by four Dispatch Shift Supervisors, Assistant Chiefs of Operations and Logistics, and a Chief.
 The policy oversight body for Westcom is a committee made up of representatives of the cities and chaired by a city manager.

 Please click on any of the following links to visit the individual websites of the cities that utilize the Westcom Dispatch Center.